EpiGenomicsCode/JetstreamAF/README.md

 1. Ensure all databases and dependencies are correctly set up.

-2. Use the provided scripts to run AlphaFold:
+2. Ensure the following python scripts under design_tools:
    - For GPU version: `run_alphafold-gpu_2.3.2.py`
    - For MSA version: `run_alphafold-msa_2.3.1.py`